elementary/website/docs/human-interface-guidelines.md

 ## System Indicators {#system-indicators}

-Indicators are small icons that live in the menu bar (wingpanel).
+Indicators are small icons that live on the top panel.
 They give users a place to glance for a quick indication of various settings or events.
 Clicking the icon shows a small menu with related actions available to the user.

 ![](/images/docs/human-interface-guidelines/system-indicators/systray.png)